edamla/mediterraneanagency/_books/2021-09-01-dragon-island.md

 strange.
 That is until he comes face to face with a real dragon...
-The first book in the “Dragon Knights Fellowship” series, Dragon Island, opens the door to an adven- ture-filled world.
+The first book in the “Dragon Knights Fellowship” series, Dragon Island, opens the door to an adventure-filled world.
 <!--more-->